All application materials, including letters, must be submitted online. See the Nomination Process

 All Student Nominees - Please Add These Dates to Your Calendar

-- January 11-12, 2021 - Welcome Retreat (remote): A required session to network, participate in sustainability discussions, learn about program expectations, and discuss year-long projects, and a critical first step in project team formation.
+- January 8, 2022 - Welcome Retreat: A required session to network, participate in sustainability discussions, learn about program expectations, and discuss year-long projects, and a critical first step in project team formation.

-- Monday Evenings, 5:15 - 7:30 PM (winter - remote and fall semesters): Hold time for cohort networking, project team meetings, and scheduling time each week to connect with your team, client, and others.
+- Monday Evenings, 5:15 - 7:30 PM: Hold this time each week for cohort networking, project team meetings, and connecting with your client, and others.

-- December 4, 2021 - Full-day Symposium: A culminating event, all Dow Fellows will present a summary of their work and are expected to fully participate in discussions, as well as support the entire cohort.
+- December 2022 - Full-day Symposium (usually the first Saturday in December): A culminating event, all Dow Fellows present a summary of their work and are expected to fully participate in discussions, as well as support the entire cohort.

 The full schedule of Dow Fellows events, and resources and key documents, are posted on a Canvas website (access is granted, once accepted to the program).
 All winter semester events will be held remotely.

 Requirements and Responsibilities